redhat-performance/quads/README.md

 * Configuration files are all kept in `/opt/quads/conf`

-## Restoring QUADS DB from Backup
+## Restoring QUADS from Backup
-* You can restore a QUADS databasea via Postgres [pg_restore](https://www.postgresqltutorial.com/postgresql-administration/postgresql-restore-database/) and everything is in the database and `/opt/quads/conf`
+* You can restore a QUADS databasea via Postgres [psql](https://www.postgresqltutorial.com/postgresql-administration/postgresql-restore-database/) and everything is in the database and `/opt/quads/conf` files.
 * Restoring just the quads database:

 ```